KxSystems/docs/docs/wp/data-recovery.md

 ## Recovery

-### Writing a tplog
+### Writing a TP log

 Should the TP fail, or be shut down for any period of time, no downstream subscriber will receive any published data for the period of its downtime.
 This data typically will not be recoverable.
 Thus it is imperative that the TP remain always running and available.

-Every message that the tickerplant receives is written to a kdb+ binary file, called the tickerplant log file, or _tplog_.
+Every message that the tickerplant receives is written to a kdb+ binary file, called the tickerplant log file, or _TP log_.
 The tickerplant maintains some key [variables](../architecture/tickq.md#variables) which are important in the context of data recovery for subscribers.

 ```bash
 # start tickerplant